Tissus

 G770 Black

-75 cm Bi-elastic woven PES interlining, iron-on, flexible and universally usable on all supports, which guarantees impeccable adhesion over time For all fabrics Fix with a steam iron, 5-6 times gently, step by step without slipping
+75 cm Bi-elastic woven PES interfacing, fusible, soft and universally usable on all supports, guaranteeing impeccable adhesion over time.
+For all fabrics.
+Fix with a steam iron, 5-6 times gently, step by step without sliding.

 G785 White